In order to write and/or deliver a successful speech, you must be able to understand and skillfully use rhetorical devices.

 In a report conducted by the United Nations (UN) in May 2019, it was stated that an estimated 1 million species worldwide are now under threat of extinction.

-Here’s a previous post on the same topic, check it out to have a complete understanding of rhetorical devices and how to use them!
+Check this post to have a complete understanding of rhetorical devices and how to use them!